 The European MSFD aims for Good Environmental Status by the year 2020 and defines this for marine litter as the situation in which "properties and quantities of marine litter do not cause harm to the coastal and marine environment".
-The concept of 'no harm' is difficult to quantify (Rochman et al. 2016; Werner et al. 2016) but a threshold value for plastics in fulmars is currently developed which is closely related to the OSPAR EcoQO but has an improved data and statistical basis (Van Franeker et al in prep.).
-For European marine areas where fulmars do not occur, other species are needed as ingestion indicators, for which methodology and targets are being developed such as for marine turtles or fish (e.g. Matiddi et al. 2017; Pham et al. 2017; Bray et al. 2019).
+The concept of 'no harm' is difficult to quantify (Rochman et al. 2016; Werner et al. 2016).
+Therefore it was agreed on, that an alternative concept may be sufficient, where the threshold should be close to pollution levels in nearly-pristine areas.
+Such threshold value for plastics in fulmars has been proposed and is closely related to the OSPAR EcoQO, but has an improved data and statistical basis (Van Franeker et al. 2021):